ehtishamoas/RobotaPsyche/midterm/README.md

 Food can be placed by the user with a mouse click anywhere inside the room.
 Use can also follow instructions in the code to uncomment a call to the function which automatically spawns food at a random location inside room after certain time.
 If no food is present in the room, mice do not leave their home.

-If mice house population becomes very high, very young and very old mice starts dying out of suffocation.
+If mice house population becomes very high (150), very young and very old mice starts dying out of suffocation.

 ### Process
 The random movement of cat inside the room is implemented using _flow field_ which employs _perlin noise_ for smooth movement.
 The flowfield directions change after certain amount of time or when cat is about to hit a wall.